 Solids are concentrated near the cone wall in proportion to their mass and exit as underflow at the bottom of the cone.
 Clean liquids and fine solids return from the overflow at the top of the cone.

 Demineralization and sand removal hydro-cyclones are simple mechanical devices with no moving parts, but they facilitate the solids sedimentation process.
 Drilling mud laden with solids is drawn into the body of the hydro-cyclone and the iatrogenic force of the flow separates the heavy solids from the lighter solids.
 The heavier solids are discharged at the lowest point (underflow) of the hydro-cyclone and the lighter solids at the highest point (overflow).
 Solids removal is dependent on feed particle size, liquid concentration, liquid feed pressure (as a function of liquid density), and hydro-cyclone size.

 Desanders remove abrasive solids from drilling fluids that vibrators can’t remove.
 In general, the diameter of the solids separated by the desander is 45 µm to 74 µm and the diameter of the decanter is 15 µm to 44 µm.
-If your desanders fail, try to reach out to trucking accident attorneys.

 Working of Desander